 Remove from heat and let the octopus sit in the water for 10 minutes.
 Transfer the octopus to a cutting board and discard the head(s).
 Cut the tentacles first.
 If they are large cut them into 2 or 3 pieces.
 Cut the rest of the octopus into bite sized chunks.
 Add all the octopus pieces to the bowl of potatoes.

-Add the extra virgin olive oil, olives, lemon juice and parsley to the bowl and mix well.
+Add the extra virgin olive oil, olives, lemon juice, parsley and the remaining 4 cloves of garlic minced to the bowl and mix well.
 Taste for seasoning and season with salt and black pepper as desired.
 Cover the bowl with plastic wrap and chill in the refrigerator for at least 4 hours or overnight before serving.